laiquet/idtrackerai-enhanced/docs/source/user_guide/trajectory_files.rst

 Types of trajectory files
 =========================

 When crossings occur, the identification network cannot be applied and the involved individuals cannot be located properly.
 In these situations, the trajectories have a *gap* full of :abbr:`NaN (Not a number)` values, i.e. the individual couldn't be located.
-These trajectories are saved in ``trajectories.npy``.
+These trajectories are saved in ``with_gaps.npy``.

-To close the gaps, an interpolation algorithm takes place and generates an improved ``trajectories_wo_gaps.npy`` file where most of the gaps have been closed.
-Some gaps are difficult to close and there's no guarantee for ``trajectories_wo_gaps.npy`` not to contain any *NaN* gap.
+To close the gaps, an interpolation algorithm takes place and generates an improved ``without_gaps.npy`` file where most of the gaps have been closed.
+Some gaps are difficult to close and there's no guarantee for ``without_gaps.npy`` not to contain any *NaN* gap.

-When tracking without identities, the trajectories will be saved in ``trajectories_wo_identification.npy`` containing random identities assignments.
+When tracking without identities, the trajectories will be saved only in ``with_gaps.npy``.
+Since there are random identity assignments, the interpolation algorithm for closing gaps cannot be applied.

-Finally, if the :ref:`validator` is used after the tracking, the ``trajectories_validated.npy`` file will contain the trajectories manually corrected by the user.
+Finally, if the :ref:`validator` is used after the tracking, the ``validated.npy`` file will contain the trajectories manually corrected by the user.